fragarco/abasc/docs/en/abasc.md

 ## Debugging our Code

 It is not possible to debug BASIC code step by step, but we **can** debug the assembly code generated by the compiler.
-As part of the compilation process, BASC produces an intermediate file with the `.ASM` extension.
+As part of the compilation process, ABASC produces an intermediate file with the `.ASM` extension.
 This file uses a syntax compatible with **WinApe** and **Retro Virtual Machine 2.0**.

 In **Retro Virtual Machine**, we can enable debugging tools by following these steps: